Raw Wheatgrass Juice Powder

 What are the benefits of powdered wheatgrass juice?

 One of the most obvious benefits of using wheatgrass juice powder is the convenience.
 Keeping a jar in the pantry is much easier and more convenient than growing and juicing wheatgrass in your home or stopping by your local juice bar every single day.

 Luckily, in this case, the convenient option also has functional benefits.

 It is important to distinguish between powdered wheatgrass and wheatgrass juice powder.
-Powdered wheatgrass is the entire blade of wheatgrass, dried and ground to a powder.
+Powdered wheatgrass is the entire blade of wheatgrass, dried and grounded to a powder.

 While this is convenient, it leaves the cellulose, skin, and fiber of the plant in the product.
 By weight, powdered wheatgrass has a lower concentration of vitamins, minerals, and other nutrients because so much of the plant fiber is left intact.

 Wheatgrass juice powder is made by first juicing the wheatgrass and drying the nutrient-rich juice.
 The resulting product is highly concentrated and pure.